 We need blockchains as we do not trust each other with transactions.
 Therefore, we leverage sophisticated math and innovative software rules that are extremely difficult for threat-attackers to manipulate.
-However, blockchain is not completely fool proof.
+However, blockchain is not completely full proof.
 With the right set of skills, hackers can easily hack their way through even the best-designed blockchain security firewalls.

 Blockchains are undoubtedly the most secure form of technology we have presently, but it won’t be far from now when some hacker will eventually find his/her way through our so-called secured blockchains.
 A lot of research is being done to curb the broken ends that exist in the blockchain world today.

 Further, check out the best way to get certified via Blockchain course and prepare yourself for the best via our Blockchain interview questions.